Homemade Fettuccini Alfredo

 - Dash each pepper and ground nutmeg

 - Cook fettuccine according to package directions.
 Meanwhile, in a saucepan, melt butter over medium-low heat.
 Stir in the cream, 1/4 cup cheese, Romano cheese, egg yolk, salt, pepper and nutmeg.
 Cook and stir over medium-low heat until a thermometer reads 160° (do not boil).
-Drain fettuccine; top with Alfredo sauce and remaining Parmesan cheese.
+Drain fettuccine; combine with Alfredo sauce and remaining Parmesan cheese.

 Nutrition Facts1 cup: 915 calories, 74g fat (45g saturated fat), 342mg cholesterol, 878mg sodium, 44g carbohydrate (6g sugars, 2g fiber), 24g protein.